 The program in this section used the prefix increment and decrement operators.
 Explain why we used prefix and not postfix.
 What changes would have to be made to use the postfix versions?
 Rewrite the program using postfix operators.

-postfix will copy itself as return, then increment or decrement. prefix will increment or decrement first, and return itself. so prefix is more effective in this program.(reduce one copy space.)
+p

 We use prefix and not postfix, just because of the Advice: Use Postfix Operators only When Necessary on §4.5.
 Increment and Decrement Operators.